-1. Non-Structural Repairs up to \$75,000
+1. Non-Structural Repairs up to \$3575,000

-This feature allows borrowers to finance up to \$75,000 for repairs such as those identified by a home inspector or appraiser.
+This feature allows borrowers to finance up to \$3575,000 for repairs such as those identified by a home inspector or appraiser.
 There is no required minimum repair amount.
-The repairs must be non-structural, and the home must be considered habitable within 30 days of closing to be eligible for this feature.
-Since the dwelling will be habitable within 30 days of closing, the loan is not eligible for reserve accounts for PITI payments during the construction period.
+The repairs must be non-structural, and the home must be considered habitable at the time within 30 days of closing to be eligible for this feature.
+Since the dwelling is

+Wwill be habitable within 30 days of cloising, the loan is not eligible for reserve accounts for PITI payments during the construction period.